Base Yield Index (BSDX) Price Prediction & Price Forecasts 2025, 2026, 2030, 2040, 2050 | MEXC Exchange

 Base Yield Index Historical Price

-According to the latest data gathered on Base Yield Index live price page, the current price of Base Yield Index is 0.523856USD.
-The circulating supply of Base Yield Index(BSDX) is 73.07K BSDX , giving it a market capitalization of $38.28K.
+According to the latest data gathered on Base Yield Index live price page, the current price of Base Yield Index is 0.558592USD.
+The circulating supply of Base Yield Index(BSDX) is 75.02K BSDX , giving it a market capitalization of $41.91K.

 The Base Yield Index Price Prediction Module is a user-friendly tool designed to help you estimate potential future prices of BSDX based on your own growth assumptions.
 Whether you're a seasoned trader or a curious investor, this module offers a simple and interactive way to forecast the token's future value.